wdi-atx-10/class/w04/d03/afternoon/README.md

 3. Create a new database user
 4. Take note of the connection string given to us for later

+## Planning

+1. Plan the document structure, what models will be needed and what attributes will be stored in each model?
+2. Plan the routes our application will require

 ## Create the Express Application

 1. Step one